December 12th – 20th marks Hannukah and the Festival of Lights this year!

-To my Jewish readers who have followed this blog over the years, here’s wishing your family and you a most wonderful and spiritual time.
+To my Jewish readers who have followed this blog over the years, here’s wishing your family and you a most wonderful and spiritual time during Hannukah.

-What better way to start this holiday off with the yumminess of latkes!
+What better way to celebrate the holiday with the yumminess of traditional latkes!
 Any recipe for preparing potatoes is a winner in my (cook)book!
 So if you’re a carb-watcher, you just don’t know what you’re missing with these little potato pancakes!

 I was inspired to create a recipe with more healthy Greek yogurt with an Italian twist on the traditional sour cream sauce used for latkes.